ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Relying Party:

 : An Attestation Function that accepts Attestation Results from a Verifier using a conveyance mechanism or protocol.
-It assesses Attestation Results protections, parses and appraises attestation results according to an appraisal context (Note: definition of the appraisal context is out-of-scope).
+It assesses Attestation Results protections, parses and assesses Attestation Results according to an assessent context (Note: definition of the assessment context is out-of-scope).

 ### Role Messages